Akshit98-M/Spotify-Songs-Analysis/README.md

 <br> <img width="544" height="420" alt="image" src="https://github.com/user-attachments/assets/21d668c5-94cf-4e8e-8fec-4feb60af31b4" />

 For my analysis, I defined a “Popular” song as popularity ≥50, otherwise “Not Popular.”
 The split came out almost even: 51% Popular vs. 49% Not Popular.
 Some famous songs that intuitively feel popular, such as *Aa Chal Ke Tujhe* and *Zindagi Ka Safar* by Kishore Kumar, scored below 50.
 Other notable examples include *Pulaski at Night* by Andrew Bird, *Runaway* by AURORA, and *Don’t Look Now* by Creedence Clearwater Revival.
 On average, my songs score around 46.7 on the Song popularity scale.
-Similarly, when looking at artist followers and artist popularity, some of my artists have huge fan bases while others are relatively unknown, confirming that my taste is a blend of global stars and underground artists.
+Similarly, when looking at artist followers and artist popularity, some of my artists have huge fan bases while others are relatively unknown (629 Artists with <100K followers), confirming that my taste is a blend of global stars and underground artists.

 <br> <img width="1789" height="590" alt="output_141_0" src="https://github.com/user-attachments/assets/010af0a6-9a3b-4f61-a325-f2a2be55ac5e" />